 Cultivate a Consciousness of Truth

-You then acquire a deeper knowingness of the One Self and further your mystical transformation with other Infinite Way books such as The Mystical I (shown at the right) …
+Whether the mystical transformation occurs gradually or suddenly, you indelibly acquire a deeper knowingness of the One Self.
+You can further develop your spiritual growth with other Infinite Way books such as The Mystical I (shown above right) …

 … and The Contemplative Life (shown at the left).

-These and all the other Infinite Way titles will take you soaring to mystical heights.
-There is always an Infinite Way book, tape or CD, that will resonate with you or respond to your particular learning needs at any given point in your journey.
+Those books and all the other Infinite Way titles will take you soaring to mystical heights.
+Remember: There is always an Infinite Way book, tape or CD, that will resonate with you or respond to your particular learning needs at any given point in your journey.
+Furthermore, there are a number of other similar resources from comparative other mystical systems or traditions which you can draw on reliably.
 They embody the consciousness of Truth, and they will transmit the seeds of Christ-consciousness contained and embedded in their spiritual message to any receptive and thirsting mind.

 - There is always an Infinite Way book or a CD/tape class recording of Joel Goldsmith, to help you deepen your understanding of the mystical teachings.